Cleanup Company Takes On The Burden

 According to the Bio Management Northwest website, meth residue coats the surfaces in homes and over exposure to the chemicals can result in liver and kidney damage, neurological problems, and an increased risked of cancer.

 They also suggest property managers test for contaminants between each tenant.
-Stavros has given seminars and classes on this type of testing to help property managers protect themselves or their tenants.
+BIONW have given seminars and classes on this type of testing to help property managers protect themselves or their tenants.

-“We are happy to educate them,” Stavros said.
+“We are happy to educate them,” BIONW said.
 “We’re highly specialized and we’ve got a lot of experience in working with property managing companies.”

-Business has been steady for the past decade and a half, but Stavros is already working at expanding his services.
-He is currently working on offering services for disease control for pandemics and epidemics.
+Business has been steady for the past decade and a half, but BIONW is already working at expanding services.
+They are currently working on offering services for disease control for pandemics and epidemics.

-“I keep the services we provide very diverse,” Stavros said.
+“I keep the services we provide very diverse,” BIONW said.

 Crime Scene Cleanup

 Despite offering an array of services, probably the most interesting is crime scene cleanup.
-While this kind of work might seem upsetting, Stavros insists the reward comes from helping others.
+While this kind of work might seem upsetting, Bio Management insists the reward comes from helping others.

-Stavros like to say his company is full of “big softies.”
+BIONW likes to say the company is full of “big softies.”
 So much so, the company has been known to offer services pro bono.
 If a family is unable to cover the cleaning expenses, Bio Management Northwest will step in and cover the costs.

-“We just try to limit the cost to families because they don’t need to be dealing with that added stress,” Wilson said.
+“We just try to limit the cost to families because they don’t need to be dealing with that added stress,” BIONW said.

-“We’re probably the only company in Washington state that does that,” Stavros said.
+“We’re probably the only company in Washington state that does that,” BIONW said.